Your next LED panel or TV may contain fish waste

 How to produce carbon nano-onions (CNOs) from fish scales.

 One thing that makes this story particularly fun is the fact that the researchers don’t really know why fish scales convert into CNOs so well.
-But they hypothesize that the microwave-absorbing, head-conducting of the collagen found in the scales may be the answer.
+But they hypothesize that the microwave-absorbing, -conducting nature of the collagen found in the scales may be the answer.

 “What is remarkable about this approach is that it needs no complex catalysts, nor harsh conditions, nor prolonged wait times; the fish scales can be converted into CNOs in less than 10 seconds!” the team shares.